 The Tootsie Roll has a sweet legacy that started way back at the end of the 1800s, and continues to this day.
 From the early days, the unique chocolaty chewy candy was a huge favorite with kids.
 Find out more about them here!

 There is no more sordid or cynical chapter in IG Farben’s entire ugly history than the story of the concentration camp it built and ran for itself.

 During the height of milk glass popularity (it was a must-have in American homes from the 1920s through the 50s), 90 percent of Westmoreland’s production was the famous white glassware – and they made a lot of it.

 These WW2 escape & evasion maps were made of strong but lightweight silk cloth, and were issued to troops going into war zones so they could find their way around in hostile territory.

 Look back at these D-Day pictures and remember that a German nation with super-race delusions once actually planned to conquer the world.

-The M1 helmet was a WWII combat helmet used by the United States military in the 1940s, and the M1C helmet was designed especially for paratroopers.
+The M1 helmet was a WW2 helmet used by the United States military in the 1940s, and the M1C helmet was designed especially for paratroopers.
 Take a look up-close, inside and out!

 In the ’30s, Chicago gang leader Al Capone was imprisoned for income tax evasion, and served most of his time on Alcatraz, where he faced constant death threats.